* CBA accused of 53,700 breaches of anti-money laundering rules

 The AUSTRAC case is the biggest of its kind in Australia and the first against a major lender.

-CommBank could face fines of hundreds of millions of dollars if convicted.
-The maximum penalty for contravening the anti-money laundering and counter terrorism financing law is A$18 million ($14.3 million) per breach.
+CBA could face fines of tens of billions of dollars if convicted, with the maximum penalty for contravening the anti-money laundering and counter terrorism financing law at A$18 million ($14.3 million) per breach.

-"We do not intend to litigate this matter publicly," it said on Monday. ($1 = 1.2634 Australian dollars) (Reporting by Tom Westbrook; Editing by Susan Fenton)
+($1 = 1.2634 Australian dollars) (Reporting by Paulina Duran and Tom Westbrook; Editing by Susan Fenton and Christopher Cushing)